 Sarah married her first husband Kenneth Campbell around this time and had 3 sons.
 Along with certain “extravagances,” she was said to have purchased a limousine, hired a chauffeur and commissioned him to drive neighborhood children to a nearby elementary school.

-While so many African Americans were swindled out of their land or money by the white “guardians” forced upon them, Sarah managed to own stocks, bonds, a boarding house and a bakery.
+While so many African Americans were swindled out of their land or money by the white “guardians” forced upon them, Sarah still managed to own a bakery, a boarding house, bonds, and stocks.

 After her marriage to Kenneth Campbell ended in 1930, she married William Crawford in 1934.
 They are said to have owned a restaurant at which they entertained the likes of Duke Ellington and Count Basie.

 Want to learn more about Sarah Rector’s story?
 Check out this video from Real Deal Entertainment:

 Sarah Rector led a fascinating life and one that remains important to our history.
 Stories like hers deserve to be heard and talked about.
 By the time she passed in 1967, the status of her estate was uncertain, but Sarah Rector will forever be a proud part of our African American history.

 BMWK family, have you ever heard of Sarah Rector?
 Who will you share this story with?
 Let us know in the comments section!

 Editor’s Note: This article was first published on October 23, 2015.
 It has been updated for accuracy and relevancy.